cremalab/docs/README.md

 Documentation is as crucial as code itself, promoting understanding, maintenance, and extensibility.
 It's pivotal for successful onboarding and effective codebase iteration.
 We advocate for self-explanatory code through clear names and structures.
 When needed, comments provide context or explain less obvious decisions.
 Documentation should be created concurrently with coding to capture the writer's insights accurately and immediately.
 The focus of good documentation extends beyond what the code does to why it does it.
 It explains decision-making, rejected alternatives, and broader context, assisting future comprehension.

-Some ideas for inspiration when writing documentation:
+Here are some options we have utilized for documentation before:

-### In-line code comments
+### Code comments

 These are written directly in the source code, usually on the line above the code they're describing.
 They provide immediate, focused insight into what the code is doing or why certain decisions were made.
 They're particularly useful for complex or non-obvious pieces of code.